Promise of Blood

-Promise of Blood is the first book in The Powder Mage trilogy written by American author Brian McClellan.
+Promise of Blood is a fantasy novel by American author Brian McClellan, the first book in The Powder Mage trilogy.
 It was first published by Orbit Books in 2013.
 A sequel titled The Crimson Campaign was released on May 6, 2014.
 It won the 2014 Morningstar Award for Best Fantasy Newcomer.
 The audiobook was narrated by Christian Rodska.

 Background and setting

 The novel takes place in the kingdom of Adro, one of the Nine Kingdoms founded by Kresimir, a semi-mythical figure now worshiped, along with his nine siblings, as a deity.
 Magic users are usually divided into three classes: